-The University aims to develop human resources and prepare generations of distinguished youth to compete at the national, regional and global levels by providing opportunities for education, training and scientific research, characterized by academic excellence, and the ability to interact with current and future labour market needs in the fields of modern science and technology.
+The University aims to develop human resources and prepare generations of distinguished youth to compete at the national, regional and global levels by providing opportunities for education, training and scientific research, characterised by academic excellence, and the ability to interact with current and future labour market needs in the fields of modern science and technology.
 It does so by working to achieve the following objectives

 - Preparing cadres of graduates who are specialized and capable of interacting with modern developments, adapting to serve economic and social development, as well as giving students analytical abilities and decision support skills through an encouraging academic system of continuous self-education.